sio2project/oioioi/rst/source/sections/evaluation.rst

   An evaluation manager built on top of the celery_ system.
 It takes a task from `tasks queue` and processes it in loop as long as possible (until the end of a recipe, or a job transfer).
-Tasks perfomed by evalmgr aren't cpu consuming or blocking (such things are performed from `sioworkersd`), so `evalmgr` can be a single process on the same machine as `oioioi`.
+Tasks performed by evalmgr aren't cpu consuming or blocking (such things are performed from `sioworkersd`), so `evalmgr` can be a single process on the same machine as `oioioi`.
 Instead it performs management steps like: